brayo-pip/aw-watcher-lastfm/README.md

-If everything works as expected, you can build the binary and set up a systemd service to run it in the background(if running linux).
+If everything works as expected, you can build the binary, add it to `aw-qt` or set up a systemd service to run it in the background(if running linux).

 ```bash
 cargo build --release